Ā

 Not necessarily.
 While I am clearly a huge advocate of EVERYONE receiving Pelvic PT AT LEAST once a trimester during pregnancy, and as a standard of care, AT LEAST 4-6 visits postpartum, if this really isn't possible for you, then know that those are likely physical limitations that you 'will have', but discuss them with your strength coach, and work on them in a group fitness setting.

-For those of you that don't know what this means...an active core is a 'deep "zipping up" of your core muscles, wrapping the outer abs inward towards your belly button, and GENTLY pulling your belly button back towards your spine, AND slightly up towards your back bra line.'
-Can you maintain this stabilization and NOT also clench your rectum?
+For those of you that don't know what this means...an active core is a 'deep "zipping up" of your core muscles, GENTLY pulling your belly button back towards your spine...like you are "lifting your sweet bladder up towards your spine with JUST your deepest lowest ab muscles....but NOT your pelvic floor.
+Can you maintain this stabilization and NOT also clench your butthole or vag????
 What about can you maintain this stabilization and still breathe?

 This is vital to your recovery, as the ab muscles need to find their "new-old normal" resting place.
 Their old resting tone has been thrown out the window after being stretched out for 10 months.
 Now, you need to 'do the work' and up train those muscles for a period of 6-12 weeks.